rothsandro/eleventy-notes/Notes/Callouts.md

 > [!info] Custom Title Here
 > This is the body of the callout.

-In cases where you want to highlight a brief piece of information, you can create a callout with just a title and no body:
+You can create a callout with just a title and no body:

 ```md
 > [!tip] Title-only Callout